hannahdesmond/mastery-curriculum/chapter7/README.md

 array_of_arrays = [["An", "array", "of", "strings"], ["another", "array", "of", "strings"]]
 ```

-Because this can get confusing to read, these 'arrays of arrays' are often split onto multiple lines.
+Because this can get confusing to read, these 'arrays of arrays' are often written across multiple lines.
 The following is the same as the above, just easier to read:

 ```eval-ruby
 array_of_arrays = [